BPLIM/Workshops/BPLIM2025/readme.md

 # BPLIM Workshop 2025

 In this folder you can find the materials from the Workshop on "Speeding Up Empirical Research:
 Tools and Techniques for Fast Computing".
-Recordings of all sessions are available [here]().
+Recordings of all sessions will be available shortly [here]().

 ## Presentations